sayansonu7/CinePeak/README.md

 <img src="https://readme-typing-svg.herokuapp.com?font=Roboto&size=30&duration=3000&pause=1000&color=FF6B9D&center=true&vCenter=true&width=600&lines=Star+this+repo+if+you+like+it!;Happy+Movie+Hunting!" alt="Closing Typing SVG" />

-### Don't forget to give this project a star if you found it helpful! â­
+### Don't forget to give this project a star if you found it helpful!
 <br>

 **Made with React for movie lovers everywhere!**